advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 > When working with the Azure CLI, remember to use `az login` to log in to Azure, and `az logout` first if you are having problems.

 > [!NOTE]
-> To use the Bash (use WSL on Windows for Bash) scripts in the `scripts` directory, set your Azure settings in a `azure.env` file that they pick up from the same directory.
+> To use the Bash (use WSL on Windows for Bash) scripts in the `scripts` directory, set your Azure settings in a `scripts/azure.env` file that they pick up from the same directory.
 You may need to change settings if you want to vary the region the Function is used in, or change its name to allow more than one to coexist in the same subscription.

 > [!WARNING]
 > Don't get confused between the Teams webhook and the Azure Function webhook.